Navigating the Holiday with Autism Spectrum Disorder

 What is a CPI instructor?

-A CPI instructor is someone who has gone through rigorous training at the CPI international training organization and has been certified as an instructor.
+A CPI instructor is someone who has gone through rigorous training through the CPI training organization and has been certified as an instructor.
 They are taught the tools and techniques to instruct and teach others to implement CPI strategies where needed.
+This certification requires regular re-training and active participation in training annually.

 The Benefits of CPI at the Lighthouse Autism Center